SDVentures/Contour/README.md

 ### Declaration of incoming messages

-All incoming messages are declared in the ‘incoming’ collection.
-Each message label declares with an individual tag ‘on.
-‘Key’ and ‘label’ attributes are mandatory.
+All incoming messages are declared in the 'incoming' collection.
+Each message label declares with an individual tag 'on'.
+'Key' and 'label' attributes are mandatory.

-Additionally, you can set the parameters (as attributes of the element ‘on’):
+Additionally, you can set the parameters (as attributes of the element 'on'):
  - __requiresAccept__ – event processing must be explicitly confirmed in the handler.
 Otherwise message will be returned to the queue (false by default);
  - __react__ – message handler name (for example, the name of the handler is registered in the IoC-container);
  - __type__ – CLR-type of the event body.
 Can be represented by fully qualified name.
 In this case, default mechanism of type searching is used.
 Or you can use a short name type.
 In this case, it will search for all loaded assemblies in the application domain.
 If type isb’t mentioned will be using ExpandoObject by default.
 If type is not specified, ExpandoObject will be used by default.
  - __validate__ – message validator name (class that implements [IMessageValidator](https://github.com/SDVentures/Contour/blob/master/Sources/Contour/Validation/IMessageValidator.cs)), which must operate only within a declared subscription;
  - __lifestyle__ – allows you to specify a handler lifestyle.

 Lifestyle possible values:
  - __Normal__ – handler is requested, when you create a bus client (default value);
  - __Lazy__ – handler is requested once, when you get the first message;